Welcome to today's edition of the Rush 24-7 podcast.

 That's why McCain's going in there.

-McCain goes in and he went in to see John Ray the other day, too.
+He went in to see John Racy the other day, too.

-That means McCain thinks these two are gonna win.
+That means McCain thinks these two are going to win.

 That means he hopes these two think that they will owe him once they get to the Senate.

-So just this is the kind of stuff, you know, I see this, and I start doing a little bit of a slow burn, and I finally catch myself and uh and and keep the slow burn from becoming full flamed flame out.
+So just, this is the kind of stuff, you know, I see this, and I start doing a little bit of a slow burn, and I finally catch myself and keep the slow burn from becoming full-flamed flame out.

 I'm not a cold shower.